rackerlabs/docs-aws/docs/cloudhealth/index.rst

 CloudHealth.
 Users have full access to CloudHealth with near real-time cost data, savings opportunities, inventory, and much more.

-Platform Essentials, include CloudHealth for all customers.
+Platform Essentials includes CloudHealth for all customers.
 Our Fanatical Support for AWS (FAWS) experts work with you to:

 * Review costs and savings potential.